 JRC will do everything it can do to open up a space for those who are ready to be admitted.

 Advocacy Assistance to Gain Admission

 JRC provides guidance and advocacy assistance to parents wishing to gain admission for their children.
 In appropriate cases this can include assistance with educational appeals.

-JRC Avoids or Minimizes Psychotropic Medication Whenever Possible
+JRC Avoids or Minimizes Antipsychotic Medication Whenever Possible